railwaymen/foosball/mobile/README.md

 ## API

-* For development it is possible to use local api
+* To use this application, you need to run api first.
+Also please copy environment config file and fill properly.
 ```
-cp -i db-seed.json db.json
-json-server --watch db.json

 ## ENVIRONMENT

 *development